 But creativity is delicate.
 It needs room to grow and a nurturing environment to bear fruit.

 This topic came up during a recent Design Leadership Forum dinner in New York City, and the design leaders in attendance got into a lively discussion about how they keep their teams from feeling bogged down by too many office rules.
-So we’re dedicating this post to finding ways to establish safe spaces for creativity—and creatives—to thrive in corporate settings.
 So to continue the conversation, we’re dedicating this post to finding ways to establish safe spaces for creativity—and creatives—to thrive in corporate settings.